 We made it with simple pantry-friendly ingredients but the taste, colour, and flavour were Super!
 If you haven’t tasted this savoury, aromatic mouth-watering homemade curry sauce, I highly recommend trying it at least once!
 I am sure you will definitely love it.

 - All ingredients are pantry friendly and you can easily buy them in any supermarket or Indian grocery store.

-– You know what you are adding to your curry and can customize the ingredients according to your preference.
+- When you make at home you know what you are adding to your curry and can customize the spices according to your preference.

 - Less time-consuming and fast in preparation and cleaning up.